 New hires can complete onboarding steps that align with their country’s regulations, while HR teams maintain visibility and control from a central dashboard.
 Deel reduces legal complexity and ensures consistency across regions.

 While Deel excels at global compliance, it focuses less on internal communication and cultural integration.
-Many organizations pair Deel with an intranet or collaboration platform to round out the onboarding experience.
+Many organizations pair Deel with an intranet platform like Axero to round out the onboarding experience with ongoing content, training, and connection.

 Key features of Deel